Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/infochannel.md

 # Infochannel / Infopanel
 ## Information
 **In the infochannel, Zoe sends the so-called infopanel in which information about all the registered [players](/en/terms/player) (there is no limit), their accounts (showing the account names, only if there are multiple accounts added to one player) and (if enabled) their rank of a certain queue or the last game played is shown.
 Zoe also sends the [gamecards](/en/features/gamecards) to this channel (if enabled).
-You can also get champion tips for every champion played in a game.
-Read more here: [Champion analysis](/en/features/champion-analysis).**
+You can also get champion tips for every champion played in a game.**
 <br>

 ## Example